wehnes/Add-DOI-Link-in-Reaxys/README.md

 A user script that can add a DOI direct link after Full Text buttom.

 # How to use
 By TamperMonkey or other userscript manager.
+Please ensure you have access to reaxys.

 # Bugs existed
 - Sometimes the DOI link will be created repeatly.
 I have no idea but every buttom still works.